benbelow/karaobot/README.md

 * install via pipx, not brew
 * inject all modules required via `pipx inject mitmproxy <dep>`

+# Miscellaneous Debugging

+## Logs too full of rhyme logs?

+pyrhyme package prints every request to rhymebrain. if you can find pyrhyme.py you can remove or comment this out.
+But you need to do it every time you install dependencies, I would assume.

 # How to add custom words